Orientation

 Real-Time Translation Overview

 MediaSFU's real-time translation enables participants in meetings to speak in their native language while others hear the translation in their preferred language.
+Presets can default to translated audio or text-only output, and can advertise AI note-taking support.

 Speech Recognition